Smartphone Astrophotography - How To Capture The Night Sky With Your Phone

 Cheap smartphone holders can be found for as little as £5

-You'll want to hold the camera somewhat close to the eyepiece first, but once you have got the image in the frame, experiment with different distances until you get a comfortable view.
+You'll want to hold the camera somewhat close to the eyepiece first, but once you have the image in the frame, experiment with different distances until you get a comfortable view.
 Try not to touch the eyepiece itself.
 This may cause the telescope to move, which means you might be trying to line up with an empty view.

 Smartphone Astrophotography Brackets and Mounts